 Kingwood Center Gardens 900 Park Avenue West, Mansfield 419-522- 0211, Non-guided tours $1 for adults/free for students or members/small charge for parking.

-My family has spent many days at Kingwood Center, picnicking on the grounds, touring the mansion, feeding the ducks at the pond or trying to catch a glimpse of the wandering peacocks.
+Over the years, my family has spent many days at Kingwood Center, picnicking on the grounds, touring the mansion, feeding the ducks at the pond or trying to catch a glimpse of the wandering peacocks.
+We’re taken classes and workshops, enjoyed their special exhibits like the Big Bugs and Frogs, we’ve even enjoyed their special events like Pumpkin Glow and Wine Walk.

 Mansfield Blockhouse South Park corner of Brinkerhoff and Park Ave., Mansfield.
 Admission price to be announced.